 “GetBurbed is a huge advocate of healthy kids contributing to a healthy community with a good education,” said Holly Connors, founder of GetBurbed, and @ properties.
 “Education is about more than classrooms and homework, it’s about being a part of something bigger.
 And this event ties in all of those things, fun and fitness and making our community better.”

 The race through downtown Arlington Heights consists of either a 5K or 1-mile run or walk, with awards given to the top three male and female finishers in more than a dozen age brackets, from under 4-year-olds to over 60-year-olds.
 Annual participants clomping through the tree-lined streets of Arlington Heights ranges from 700 to 1,000, according to race organizers.
 Some walk, some run, all seem to have fun.
-Chip timing will be new this year.
-An expo and awards ceremony follows the April 13 event, with music, liquid refreshments and a silent auction with unique gift baskets and experiences.
+Chip timing is included!
+An expo and awards ceremony follows the April 25th event, with music, liquid refreshments and a silent auction with unique gift baskets and experiences.

-The $30 fee ($20 for ages 17 and under) includes a race t-shirt designed by contest winner and Windsor student Leo Thanopoulos.
+The $30 fee ($20 for ages 17 and under) includes a race t-shirt designed by contest winner and Windsor student Sydney from Olive Mary-Stitt Elementary School.

 Proceeds go to the ABC/25 Foundation, which in school year 2018-2019 distributed more than $69,000 to teachers in nine District 25 schools serving the Arlington Heights community.
 That money goes to teachers or principals who submit grants for initiatives in the classroom that don’t fall under the normal allocation of school resources.